andywillis/blog/src/data/journal.md

 2. One CSS issue that cropped up was some suspicious missing spacing on rendered tags which had to be corrected with an additional `0.25rem` on each tag's right margin.
 I've not narrowed down why but I think it has something to do with point 1).
 The problem happens with the Svelte system too so I figure if I can fix it for one I can easily fix it for the other.[^1]

 3. Fortunately I didn't have to do any CSS module wrangling or make any changes to Vue/Svelte configuration to make them work.
-You just import them directly within the `<script setup>` (Vue) or `<script>` (Svelte) tags.
+You just import them directly within the `script` tags.

 4. I do like Svelte but their method for props-sharing is a little counter-intuitive and there isn't a lot of documentation on _why_ they've chosen this route (I'm not sure "you'll get used to it" counts).
 In short the component that has props being _passed to it_ has to export those props _from it_ (`export let prop;`).